PTSTS/SANSoL/README.md

 ## Reproducibility

-To reproduce the results in the EMNLP 2020 paper _Structure Aware Negative Sampling in Knowledge Graphs_, you can use the commands provided in `best_config.sh`.
+To reproduce the results presented in the EMNLP 2020 paper _Structure Aware Negative Sampling in Knowledge Graphs_, you can use the commands provided in `best_config.sh`.

 ## Infrustrucutre